 CONTENTS 071 AVARICE NEXT

 AVARICE: the insatiable addiction of rampant acquisition

 The stark reality, in biological terms, is that by means of the processes of war and politics, evolution has favoured the acquisitive to prosper.
 On innumerable occasions human groups have aggressively acquired resources of land, energy, materials and labour at the physical expense of another group.
 The conquering group then proceed to use their expanded resources to both enhance the propagation of their own egotistic-greed genes and restrict the gene pool of the subjugated.
-Basically therefore the human species has evolved with a significant gene-pool of essurient individuals, which any residual altruistically inclined members have not yet acquired the capacity to control.
-There have been numerous attempts to promulgate the ideals of egalitarianism, communism, socialism, selected religions, some economic implementations, etc. The seemingly inevitable consequence of the maturation of any such established endeavour however, is the growth within of a greed malignancy of some form or another.
+Basically therefore the human species has evolved with a significant gene-pool of esurient individuals.
+There have been numerous attempts to promulgate the counter-acquisitive ideals of egalitarianism, communism, socialism, altruism, and so on, but the seemingly inevitable consequence of the maturation of any such established endeavour, is the growth within of a greed malignancy of some form or another.
 As soon as an opportune niche occurs for avarice it will be exploited.

-Thus the methods of oncology in dealing with physical cancers are appropriate.
-Excision, destruction in situ, starvation, isolation, etc., are at least possible pragmatic strategies of the altruistic for dealing with cases of voracious acquisition.
+CONTENTS 071 AVARICE NEXT